Should I offer digital or print products in my professional studio?

 But what about those digital options?

-Which is a valid point, thus we now explore why to consider offering print AND digital options in your studio.
+This is a valid point; thus we now explore why to consider offering print AND digital options in your studio.

 Well, confession time: we highlighted people like Nicki Hufford and Jenn Bruno Smith in our section about ‘why to offer digitals,’ which they do.
 But the real truth is...they offer both.

-So in the end she makes it clear her offer is a hybrid one.
+So, in the end, she makes it clear that her offer is a hybrid one.
 Yet, she also introduces an interesting strategy to play with while offering both prints and digitals to use them to your advantage as a photographer and business owner.

-She shares her point and numbers where she first introduces digitals so that she’ll at least break even.
-Yet, she expresses how often her clients end up spending much more; how she often well exceeds that baseline number anyway, and, thus, how her average sale is high above that ‘break-even’ mark.
+She shares her point and numbers when she first introduces digitals so that she’ll at least break even.
+Yet, she expresses how often her clients end up spending much more, how she often well exceeds that baseline number anyway, and, thus, how her average sale is high above that ‘break-even’ mark.